Davej66/dfg/README.md

 3. To the right of this address is an icon once this clicked the location will be cloned.
 4. the clone can be found at this [https://github.com/Davej66/dfg.git](https://github.com/Davej66/dfg.git).

-Further reading and troubleshooting on cloning a repository from GitHub [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)

 ## Credits

 I have used the following 4 websites to gather inspiration for content.